Roy Phillips: 1960s

+Phillips was one of the musicians placed in the 1967 Beat Instrumental Gold Star Awards.
+He shared the no. 12 spot with Keith Emerson in the Keyboard Player category.
+Also in the same awards, The Peddlers were placed at no. 18 in the Best Group on Stage category.

+The group would go on to have hits with "Birth" and "Girlie".

 1970s

 In 1976, his group, Peddlers which he had led since 1964 broke up.

 In the same year, Phillips's solo album Mr Peddler was released on Warner Bros.
 It also had a limited release as a private pressing on the Wild Cherry label as Heavy on the Light Side.
-The Wild Cherry release differed slightly from the Warner Bros. one.Popsike - ROY PHILLIPS/PEDDLARS - HEAVY ON THE LIGHT SIDE - RARE PRIVATE PRESS JAZZ LP, Description Also that year he had a single " Spanish Sun" bw "The Office Party" out on the Sol-Doon label.
+The Wild Cherry release differed slightly from the Warner Bros. one.
+Also that year he had a single "My Spanish Sun" bw "The Office Party" out on the Sol-Doon label.